magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38929-nvoice-with-fpt-shows-a-wrong-grand-total.md

 <ins>Actual results</ins>:

-* The invoice grand total still shows FPT amount.
+* The invoice grand total still shows the FPT amount.
-* The total paid still shows FPT amount.
+* The total paid still shows the FPT amount.

 ## Apply the patch